M0GAMB0/factwise_list_view/README.md

 - **User Details Listing**: Displays a list of users with their details in an accordion format, allowing users to expand and collapse each section to view individual user details.

-- **Search Functionality**: A search bar is included at the top of the page, enabling users to quickly find specific users by typing in their names or other relevant information.
+- **Search Functionality**: A search bar is included at the top of the page, enabling users to quickly find specific users by typing in their names.

 - **Edit User**: Provides an option to edit the details of existing users.
 Clicking the edit button allows users to update information directly within the application.